 (b) for a body corporate, $20 000.

+Note for this section:

-Note: Subclause (1) does not apply to retail suppliers as section 11ZPP of the Energy Coordination Act 1994 has the effect that a breach of this Code by a retail supplier is a breach of the retail supplier’s licence.
+Subclause (1) does not apply to retail suppliers as section 11ZPP of the Energy Coordination Act 1994 has the effect that a breach of this Code by a retail supplier is a breach of the retail supplier’s licence.

 (2) A marketing representative who contravenes a provision of this Code commits an offence.